Ranvir Shorey: Career

 He started his career along with his friend and co-actor Vinay Pathak.
 He was the host of the successful talk show Ranvir Vinay Aur Kaun? and The Great Indian Comedy Show which aired on STAR One.

 He made his debut opposite Manisha Koirala in the film Ek Chhotisi Love Story (2002).
 His next film Jism (2003) was a hit but he had a minor role.
 It was not until 2006 that he got noticed in the comedy Khosla Ka Ghosla.
 The film was released to much acclaim and his comic role was praised.
 He played Nanoo in the comedy Pyaar Ke Side Effects alongside Rahul Bose as his funny friend.
 He appeared in the multi-starrer Honeymoon Travels Pvt.
 Ltd. (2007) which was moderately successful.
 He appeared in a Yash Raj Films, titled Aaja Nachle which was released in November 2007.
 Mithya, which was released in February 2008, has Ranvir Shorey as the lead actor and has been critically acclaimed.
 In 2008, Ranvir was seen in movies like Ugly Aur Pagli and box office hit Singh Is Kinng.

 He hosted Jhalak Dikhhla Jaa season 7 in 2014, which aired on Colors (TV channel).

 In 2018, he starred in the short film Shame alongside Swara Bhaskar.
 He also appeared in the 2019 film Sonchiriya alongside Sushant Singh Rajput, Ashutosh Rana and Manoj Bajpayee.

-Ranvir Shorey starrer Kadakh is a brilliant dark comedy which leaves the audiences glued to the screens.
+Ranvir Shorey starrer Kadakh is a dark comedy which caught attention of the audience.

 Shorey was a contestant on the reality TV show, Bigg Boss OTT Season 3.
 The series streamed on JioCinema Premium.
 He entered the show on June 21, 2024.